fs.promises and FileHandle Cleanup

 await fh.close();

-There is also an object overload when you only care about a few options:
+There is also an object form when you want defaults for most fields -

 const fh = await open('/tmp/data.bin', 'r');